Cazmi3r/excel-spliter/README.md

 takes an excel file and outputs on excel file for each sheet in the input

 use this to build exe
-pyinstaller -F app.py --collect-all customtkinter -windowed
+pyinstaller -F app.py --collect-all customtkinter --noconsole